Back to articles

 Staff Writer

-Texas has one of the most effective marketing operations of any state in America.
-No income tax, booming job market, affordable housing.
+It was 2019.
+Texas was the leader in all "Best US States" lists.
+Effective state administration, no income tax, affordable housing.
 Big skies, big personality, big opportunity.
-During the pandemic years, the state absorbed more expats than almost anywhere else in the country.
+But then COVID hitted and state absorbed more expats than almost anywhere else in the country.

-This article covers what people actually complain about after moving to Texas, why are those complaints legitimate, and who Texas genuinely suits for despite the downsides.
+After this article you will know what people actually complain about after moving to Texas, why are those complaints legitimate, and who Texas genuinely suits for despite the downsides.

-1. The heat is worse than anyone warns you
+1. The heat is worse than anyone tells you

-This comes up first in almost every "Texas regret" conversation because it is the thing people most consistently underestimate before moving.
+This comes up first in almost every "I hate Texas" conversation because it is the thing people most consistently underestimate before moving.

-Texas summers are not "warm."
-From June through September, highs in Dallas and Austin regularly sit at 100-105 degrees Fahrenheit.
-San Antonio and Houston add significant humidity to that.
+Texas summers are not "warm", "hot" or "boiling".
+From June through September, highs in Dallas and Austin regularly sit at 100-105°F (~38-41°C).
+San Antonio and Houston add humidity to that making it's almost impossible for unprepared person to cope with.
 You are not going outside between 10am and 7pm on many days without genuine discomfort.
 Outdoor activities that people in other parts of the country take for granted in summer, jogging, cycling, hiking, Saturday morning errands, feel dangerous in the peak heat.

-People from the Pacific Coast of California, the Pacific Northwest, or the Upper Midwest often struggle the most with this adjustment.
+People from the Pacific Coast of California, the Pacific Northwest, or the Upper Midwest often struggle the most.
 People from Florida, the Gulf Coast, or South Texas already know what they are getting into.

 2. The power grid situation is genuinely unresolved

-The 2021 winter storm killed over 200 Texans and left millions without power and heat for days during freezing temperatures.
-It was not a random act of nature.
-It was a failure of an independent power grid that runs entirely separately from the rest of the country and has limited ability to import electricity from neighboring states during emergencies.
+The 2021 winter storm was a tough one.
+It killed over 200 Texans and left millions without power and heat for days during freezing temperatures.
+It wasn't just a random act of nature.
+It was a bit of a bummer, but it was just a failure of the independent power grid that runs independently from the rest of the country.
+The grid is doing its best, but it doesn't have a lot of ability to import electricity from neighboring states during emergencies.

-The deregulated electricity market means consumers have to actively shop for power plans or get placed on expensive default rates.
-This confuses newcomers who are used to a utility showing up on their bill without much thought.
-Texans who do not stay on top of their electricity contracts routinely get charged far more than they should.
+The deregulated electricity market can be confusing, but we're here to help!
+If you don't actively shop for power plans, you might get placed on expensive default rates.
+This can be confusing for newcomers who are used to seeing a utility on their bill without much thought.
+We understand that sometimes it's easy to forget to take care of your electricity contracts.
+But we want to remind you that if you don't stay on top of them, you might end up paying more than you should.

 3. Property taxes quietly eat your savings

 Texas has no income tax.
-Texas also has some of the highest property tax rates in the country at around 1.60% of assessed value.
+But Texas also has some of the highest property tax rates in the country, at around 1.60% of assessed value.
 These two facts are related.
-The state raises revenue somewhere, and in Texas a substantial portion comes from property owners.
+The state raises money in many different ways, and in Texas, a big part of that comes from property owners.

-For people moving from California, where property taxes are capped at 1% and Prop 13 limits increases on assessed value, the Texas property tax system is a genuine shock.
-Many people calculate the no-income-tax savings without accounting for the property tax difference and end up financially flat or behind what they expected.
+If you're thinking of moving from California, where property taxes are capped at 1% and Prop 13 limits increases on assessed value, you might be surprised by the Texas property tax system.
+A lot of folks calculate the savings from no income tax without thinking about the difference in property taxes.
+Sometimes this can lead to financial surprises that aren't quite what we expected.

-In fast-growing Texas metros, the situation compounds.
-Austin home values jumped 8-12% in 2025, and property tax bills followed.
-Dallas suburbs like Frisco, McKinney, and Prosper saw higher appraisals alongside rate increases.
+And in those fast-growing Texas metros, the situation is even more complicated.
+In 2025, the value of homes in Austin went up by 8-12%, and that meant that property tax bills went up too.
+It's a great time to be a homeowner in the Dallas suburbs!
+Cities like Frisco, McKinney, and Prosper saw higher appraisals alongside rate increases.
 San Antonio has been more stable, but even there, assessments have been rising.

-The rule of thumb for evaluating the Texas tax trade-off: the higher your income relative to your home value, the better the math.
+When it comes to the Texas tax trade-off, it's like this: the higher your income compared to your home value, the better off you are.
 A tech worker earning $180,000 in a $450,000 house is probably ahead.
-A teacher earning $58,000 in a $350,000 house may not be.
+For example, a teacher earning $58,000 in a $350,000 house may not be.

-In Dallas, the distance between a typical residential neighborhood and a grocery store, a gym, a restaurant worth going to, and a friend's house often requires 20-40 minutes of driving each way.
+In Dallas, it can take 20-40 minutes to get to a grocery store, a gym, a restaurant, or a friend's house from a typical residential neighborhood.
 The states are built on the assumption that everyone has a car and uses it for everything.
-Public transit exists in theory.
-In practice, it covers a small fraction of where people actually need to go.
+Public transit is something we all need, and it's great to know it's out there for us.
+In practice, it only covers a small fraction of where people actually need to go.

-For people moving from walkable states or even car-dependent states with better grid layouts, Texas states feel different in a specific way.
-You can live in Austin or Dallas for months without once walking somewhere.
-Everything is far.
-Traffic on major corridors during rush hour in Dallas and Houston is legitimately brutal.
-The sprawl is not just an aesthetic complaint; it affects how tired you are at the end of every day and how connected you feel to any place you live.
+If you're moving from a place where you can walk everywhere or even a place with better roads for cars, Texas might feel a little different.
+You could live in Austin or Dallas for months and never walk anywhere.
+Everything feels so far away.
+Traffic on major roads during rush hour in Dallas and Houston can be really tough.
+The sprawl isn't just a matter of how it looks; it also affects how tired you feel at the end of every day and how connected you feel to the place you live.

 People who grew up in suburban America tend to adapt to this more easily.
-People who moved to a major coastal city specifically for the walkability and density tend to find it one of the hardest adjustments.
+People who move to a major coastal city with the hopes of enjoying its walkability and density often find themselves facing some of the hardest adjustments.

 Texas has a strong and distinct identity.
-That identity is genuinely appealing to many people and genuinely alienating to others.
-Neither reaction is wrong.
+That identity is really appealing to a lot of people, but it can also feel a bit out of reach to others.
+Don't worry about which reaction is "right", all totally valid!

-Politically, Texas runs significantly more conservative than the coastal states most transplants are coming from.
-On issues including abortion access, gun laws, LGBTQ rights, and public education policy, Texas state government is among the most conservative in the country.
-People moving from California or New York are not just adjusting to different neighbors' opinions.
-They are adjusting to a different legal and policy environment that affects daily life in ways that are sometimes small and sometimes significant.
+Texas is known for its conservative roots, which might be a bit different from what transplants from the coastal states are used to.
+Texas state government is known for being very conservative on issues like abortion access, gun laws, LGBTQ rights, and public education policy.
+Moving from California or New York isn't just about getting used to different neighbors' opinions.
+They're adjusting to a different legal and policy environment that affects daily life in ways that are sometimes small and sometimes significant.

-Culturally, Texas hospitality is real and often genuinely warm.
-But the social norms, the way people talk about religion, politics, and community, can feel foreign in ways that take longer to adjust to than people expect.
-Several transplants describe feeling welcome on the surface but socially isolated for longer than they anticipated before finding their community.
+Texas hospitality is known for being warm and welcoming.
+But, you know, the social norms, the way people talk about religion, politics, and community, can feel a bit foreign at first.
+It might take you a little while to adjust to all of that.
+Some transplants have said that they felt welcome at first, but then felt a bit socially isolated for a while before they found their community.

 6. Allergies and air quality